aka-msft/helium/docs/azure-infrastructure.md

-# Deploying a Helium Linux Container in Azure App Services for Docker
+# Deploying a Helium Linux Container in Azure App Services for Container

 ## Before Starting